Contents

 • Marketplace integrations through apps and APIs

-Gorgias
+4. Gorgias

-Gorgias is a helpdesk designed for eCommerce, with a particular focus on Shopify merchants.
-It includes sentiment detection that tags tickets as positive, negative, or neutral, and supports automation rules that can prioritize or route tickets based on those tags.
+Gorgias is a helpdesk designed for eCommerce, with particular focus on Shopify merchants.
+It includes sentiment detection that tags tickets as positive, negative, or neutral, and supports automation rules that can prioritise or route tickets based on those tags.
 The platform integrates directly with Shopify, BigCommerce, and Magento, surfacing order data within tickets.

 Key strengths: